It’s a dream of a lot of Malaysians to find work in Singapore - mostly due to the 3.5 exchange rate, and I was one of those people.

 Introducing Myself

-A bit of context about myself, I was a self taught software engineer who worked for about 3 years in the fintech industry before I decided to take a break from work in form of a university degree.
-That’s only partially true, I also wanted a degree to work overseas.
+A bit of context about myself, I am a self taught software engineer who worked for about 3 years in the fintech industry before I decided to take a break from work in form of a university degree.
+Well,that’s only partially true; I also wanted a degree to work overseas.

 So it was a good opportunity to heal from my burnout and progress my career.
 I end up graduating with a degree in Information Systems Engineering from Universiti Tunku Abdul Rahman (UTAR) on November 2024.
 This was when I started looking for a job.